andistoev/udacity-blockchain-developer-nanodegree--nd1309/project4-ethereum-flight-surety-dapp/README.md

-# Ethereum FlightSurety
+# Ethereum FlightSurety Dapp

-Ethereum FlightSurety is a flight delay insurance for passengers.
+Ethereum FlightSurety Dapp is a flight delay insurance for passengers.

 - Managed as a collaboration between multiple airlines
 - The passengers purchase insurance prior to flight